10 Tips for Keeping Your Dog Away From Your Christmas Tree

 You spend hours decorating for the holidays, or worse, you forgo decoration entirely because of a playful but mischievous pupper.
 Good news!
 We can help you take back your festive decorating passions and keep your pet out of harm’s way.

-The last this you want to do is spend your time and effort setting up a beautiful Christmas tree only to have it ruined by an inquisitive pup.
-The last thing you want is to find your cat or dog in the Christmas tree, peeing on the Christmas tree, eating the Christmas tree, or even catch your dog drinking Christmas tree water.
+The last this you want to do is spend your time and effort setting up a beautiful Christmas tree only to have it ruined by a curious pup.
+The last thing you want is to find your cat or dog in the Christmas tree, peeing on the Christmas tree, eating the Christmas tree, or even catching your dog drinking Christmas tree water.

 These are just a few common fears that we pet owners have when mixing our pets with the holidays.
 Your dog might seem like a Grinch, but they’re just exploring your festive display in the only way they know-how.